One of our erstwhile customers asked me a question not long ago:

 I Look Forward to Being Proven Wrong

 Along those lines, I had a new customer tell me that this record was one of the better Heavy Vinyl reissues he had heard recently.
-Rather than just paint every Heavy Vinyl pressing with the broad brush of disgust I normally reach for when doing reviews for these pressings, I though maybe I should give this one a listen.
+Rather than just paint every Heavy Vinyl pressing with the broad brush of disgust I normally reach for when doing reviews for them, I thought maybe I should actually give this one a listen.